scolapicchioni/blazor/Lab02/readme.md

 }
 ```

-Now le'ts add an `Interfaces` folder and create an interface for the `IPhotosService`:
+Now let's add an `Interfaces` folder and create an interface for the `IPhotosService`:

 ```cs
 public interface IPhotosService {